 Benefits of a Rate Control Pool

-A Rate Control Pool helps defend against rate control attacks by:
+A Rate Control pool helps defend against rate control attacks in the following ways:

-- Throttling attackers attempting to flood the application with DoS attacks.
+- It throttles attackers attempting to flood the application with DoS attacks.
 The requests get queued for weighted round robin scheduling, slowing down the request rate seen by the server.

-- Protecting “Load Sensitive” applications, such as search or DBMS intensive applications, from application DoS attacks.
+- It protects load-sensitive applications, such as search or DBMS intensive applications, from application DoS attacks.

-- Allowing bonafide gateways and mega-proxies access while preventing attacks.
+- It allows bona fide gateways and mega-proxies access while preventing attacks.

-The scheduling algorithm between queues is weighted round robin.
+The scheduling algorithm between queues is a weighted round robin.
 Implicitly, the weight of each unconfigured client queue is 1.
-For example, a Preferred client is defined with weight 5 and at a given time the Barracuda Web Application Firewall has queues for 2 Unconfigured clients with a few requests in each.
-The Barracuda Web Application Firewall will serve 1 request from each unconfigured client queue followed by 5 requests from the Preferred client queue.
+For example, a preferred client is defined with weight 5 and at a given time the Barracuda Web Application Firewall has queues for 2 unconfigured clients with a few requests in each.
+The Barracuda Web Application Firewall will serve 1 request from each unconfigured client queue followed by 5 requests from the preferred client queue.

 Customizing Rate Control Pool

-- Maximum Active Requests – Enter the maximum number of Active Requests processed at a given time by the Barracuda Web Application Firewall.
-An active request is a request which has not fully completed.
+- Maximum Active Requests – Enter the maximum number of active requests processed at a given time by the Barracuda Web Application Firewall.
+An active request is a request that has not fully completed.

 - Maximum per client backlog – Enter the number of requests per client IP address that will be queued when the Barracuda Web Application Firewall has reached the Maximum Active Requests limit.
 For example, if Maximum Per Client Backlog is set to 32 and the Barracuda Web Application Firewall is processing the default 100 Maximum Active Requests, then for any given client IP, the Barracuda Web Application Firewall will queue up to 32 requests.
 Any requests after that will be dropped until a request is deleted from the queue.

-- Maximum Unconfigured Clients – Enter the maximum number of Unconfigured Clients.
-All clients which are not Preferred Clients are Unconfigured Clients.
+- Maximum Unconfigured Clients – Enter the maximum number of unconfigured clients.
+All clients that are not preferred clients are unconfigured clients.
 For each unique client IP, the Barracuda Web Application Firewall will maintain an individual backlog queue.
 For example, if Maximum Unconfigured Clients is set to 100 and Maximum Per Client Backlog is set to 32, the Barracuda Web Application Firewall will maintain 100 queues each with 32 pending requests, a total of 3200 pending requests.

 Click Add to save the configuration.